 War of the Rats is a bloody mess of scenario.
 I think it’s balanced and played very tight till the last die roll.
 There are casualties we had during the play.

 As I said in the beginning, I put too little efforts on my right flank, so attack became unbalanced.
 It’s very painful to run across the open ground to the 3-hex building cram-full of enemy MMCs.
+If the Russian keeps rolling higher than the Turn number, his reinforcements may never enter the board… and thus, the scenario could turn out very unbalanced.

 From the historical aftermath notes: The Germans continued to try and take the city in a bloody battle of attrition.
 Gains were measured in terms of rooms and floors of buildings, with any German penetration met by an immediate counterattack from an ad hoc force up to 100 men.
 By forming these specialized shock groups for the task at hand, the Russians were able to withstand the German onslaught.